The Kubernetes integration relies on using

 $KUBECONFIG environment variable to find the location of the Kubernetes configuration file, and configure any credentials required.

 You should perform any custom authentication as part of a before init hook to make sure that

-kubectl is configured correctly before any commands are run, as shown in the following example:
+kubectl is configured correctly before any commands are run in after init and subsequent hooks.

-The following sections provide examples of how to configure the integration manually, as well as using Cloud-specific tooling.
+The following sections provide examples of how to configure the integration manually, as well as using cloud provider-specific tooling.

 Manual configuration allows you to connect to any Kubernetes cluster accessible by your Spacelift workers, regardless of whether your cluster is on-prem or hosted by a cloud provider.
 The Kubernetes integration automatically sets the

 - You can use a mounted file to mount a pre-prepared config file into your workspace at

 - You can use a before init hook to create a kubeconfig file, or to download it from a trusted location.

 Please refer to the Kubernetes documentation for more information on configuring kubectl.